geoffmunn/utility-scripts/workflows.md

  ### Withdraw

  This lets you withdraw rewards from a validator.
-You can only withdraw 100% of the available rewwards.
+You can only withdraw 100% of the available rewards.

  ```yml
  - action: withdraw